wrathhawk/Kaggle_Competitions/README.md

 # Kaggle_Competitions

-This is my projects in Kaggle Comptetitions, I will be adding more files over time
+This is repo with my projects from Kaggle comptetitions.